 Prior to the first day of classes, a student may adjust their course enrollment (drop a course or courses) without financial or academic penalty, as per Policy and Procedures FM8, Student Tuition and Fees.
 Dropping a waitlisted course incurs no financial penalty.

-The add/drop period is defined as the first week of classes.
+The add/drop period is defined as a period at the beginning of each semester during which students can make adjustments to their schedule by adding or dropping courses.
+See the Dates and Deadlines webpage for up-to-date information.
 If a student drops a course during the add/drop period there is no academic penalty and there is no record of the course on the transcript.
 However, the student is subject to a financial penalty of 30% of tuition owed, as per Policy and Procedures FM8, Student Tuition and Fees.

 Withdrawing from a Course